 Council Meetings | Minutes | Parish History | Planning | Responsibilities | Local Plan | Neighbourhood Plan

 Sarah moved to the Parish in 1976 when her parents took over the lease on The Plough Public House in Woodside, and then subsequently moved to The Rising Sun in the village in 1992 when her parents bought it as a Free House and renamed it Minnighan’s, and they were there until her parents retired in 2000.
 She went to school in Caddington and then Dunstable.
 Her great-grandmother was the Parish District Nurse and Midwife, Louisa Chadwick.
-Sarah joined the Parish Council in May 2008, she’s on the Community Projects Group committee, is a Trustee of the Slip End Playing Field Management Committee and works in Luton.
+Sarah joined the Parish Council in May 2008, was Vice Chairman from 2016 and promoted to Chairman in February 2023.
+She is a Trustee of the Slip End Playing Field Management Committee and Treasurer of the Slip End Village Day Assocation committee

 Paul says ‘I am a retired professor, working most of my life in Africa and the Caribbean, with a stint of twelve years as Head of the Department of Environmental Science at the University of Luton.
 I have lived in and around Luton for over 30 years, with three children educated in local schools.
 Since 2009 I have been resident in Pepperstock.
 Retirement claimed me in 2014.
 I now do voluntary work for Hertfordshire Health Walks, leading a weekly walk for the Markyate community.
 I am also a season ticket holder at Luton Town FC’.